markwheeler/midi-mixer-one/README.md

 # MIDI Mixer One
-MIDI Mixer One is a mixer-style MIDI controller built around Teensy.
+MIDI Mixer One is a mixer-style USB MIDI controller built around Teensy.

 [More info in the wiki](https://github.com/markwheeler/midi-mixer-one/wiki)